Coveros/hol-copilot-lab/Instructions/Labs/Lab-2-Understanding-Project.md

 Try asking the same question to different models to compare their responses!
 Each model may provide unique insights or different perspectives on the same problem.

 **How to Switch Models:**
-1. In GitHub Copilot Chat, look for the model selector (usually at the top of the chat interface)
+1. In GitHub Copilot Chat, look for the model selector (usually below the text area in which prompts can be submitted)
 2. Click on the current model name to see available options
 3. Select a different model and ask your question